Nellie Brimberry

-Nell Butner Brimberry of Albany, Georgia, became the first Postmistress of a major United States Post Office in 1910.
+Nell Butner Brimberry (born c.1865 – February 20, 1966) was an American postmistress from Albany, Georgia.
+She became the first postmistress of a major United States Post Office in 1910.

+Brimberry was born as Nell F. Butner in Georgia.
+She married Halbert F. Brimberry in Fulton County, Georgia on July 12, 1885.
+H. F. Brimberry had been the postmaster in Albany, succeeding his father, from 1902 until his death in 1909.

-In 1911 she inaugurated the first airmail flight in the U.S. and struck the first airmail stamp.
+In 1911, she inaugurated the first U.S. airmail flight and struck the first airmail stamp.
 This preceded the first transcontinental airmail flight by nine years.

-She played a significant role in the agricultural history of the South when she secured for pecan growers the privilege of sealing their product in packages to be distributed by mail.
+Brimberry played a significant role in the agricultural history of the American South by helping pecan growers gain the right to package and mail their products.

+Brimberry died in Dougherty County, Georgia on February 20, 1966, at the age of 101.